The 5 Food Experiences You’ve Got To Have In Paris

 In Paris there is one ice-creamery to rule them all: Berthillon.
 You’ll see the name etched upon menus and cafe awnings across the city, but the best thing to do is make for the original Berthillon storefront on Île Saint-Louis (next to Île de la Cité, the island home to Notre Dame).
 The master ice-creamer is famous for fruit sorbets that pack a punch and exquisite cream-based glaces.

-The store closes at 8pm (Wednesday-Sunday), so try to time your visit just right before making the long, lovely walk along the Seine to catch the light show at the Eiffel Tower.
+The store closes at 8pm (Wednesday to Sunday), so try to time your visit just right before making the long, lovely walk along the Seine to catch the light show at the Eiffel Tower.

 Budget for at least one meal that’s on the fancy side; you’ve gotta splash out a little in the home of haute cuisine.
 Luckily, Paris’s fine-dining scene has branched out beyond stuffy waiters and immaculate white table cloths, and you can eat some phenomenal food in more modern, relaxed environments these days.
 Lunchtime menus are also often an excellent, less expensive way to eat at some of the more popular spots.

 Top pick: Frenchie Bar à Vins in the 2nd district.
 This wine bar is a fabulous way to experience the fine-dining expertise of its restaurant counterpart across the street, but with a more laid-back atmosphere.
-There’s no reservations – perfect for spontaneous drop-ins – so just arrive 15-30 minutes before opening and you’re in for a good time.
+There’s no reservations – perfect for spontaneous drop-ins – so just arrive 15 to 30 minutes before opening and you’re in for a good time.

 Much like the delight in becoming a regular at your favourite boulangerie, there’s something very special in returning to a good Parisian wine bar.
 Let’s be honest, the French aren’t known for their warmth in customer service – especially with tourists – but repeat visits are a good way to earn favour.
 And the people in charge of the wine are never bad people to have on your side.